rutasnim/RecycleBin_Locator/README.md

 # Finding Public Recycle Bins in New York City
 ## Motivation:
 While recycling at home, school and work is relatively straightforward, recycling in public spaces comes with many hurdles.
-Public recycling bins are placed sporadicly and sometimes, it takes effort to find one.
+Public recycling bins are placed sporadicly and sometimes, it takes a bit of effort to find one.
 Frequenctly, I have to carry recycling trash with me home to recycle after a day out for the lack of my knowledge of locations of recycling bins in public.
 In this project, I created this jupyter notebook that will show you 10 nearest public recycling bin near you in NYC and also, show u an interactive map with all the recycling bins information.

 ## Dataset: